GerritCodeReview/plugins_events-aws-kinesis/src/main/resources/Documentation/Build.md

 The events-aws-kinesis plugin can be build as a regular 'in-tree' plugin.
 That means that is required to clone a Gerrit source tree first and then to have the plugin source directory into the `/plugins` path.
-The plugin depends on [events-broker](https://gerrit.googlesource.com/modules/events-broker) which is linked directly from source with the same 'in-tree' plugin structure.
+The plugin depends on [events-broker](https://gerrit.googlesource.com/modules/events-broker) which is linked directly from source into the `modules` folder.

 Additionally, the `plugins/external_plugin_deps.bzl` file needs to be updated to match the events-aws-kinesis plugin one.